The best ankle sprain treatment will depend on the characteristics of your injury. Like how severe it is, when it happened, or your goals.

 1) Physical therapy

 One cause of your chronic injury is that your initial sprain might not have healed the right way.
 So as movement experts, we can promote proper healing.

 We do so by identifying any lingering issues that may be causing your chronic symptoms.
 Poor balance and muscle strength are potential culprits.
 (12)

 Your PT could then give you proper progressive strengthening and balance drills to address such issues.

-You should consider surgery if you have failed to improve after 3 to 6 months of physical therapy.
+You should consider surgery if you have failed to improve after 3 to 6 months of physical therapy for your sprain.
 In this instance, surgical treatments can help stabilize your ankle and prevent complications such as arthritis.
 (13)